 The top 10 saunas and steam rooms in Toronto

-The Sanduny Spa has a few key rules for your visit: take your time to relax, and enjoy a cold plunge once you've finished.
-For this North York banya, a few hours in the sauna can be as rewarding as time spent running.
-Try the Sauna Whisk to burn calories while you rest.
+This North York steam and sauna facility has a few key rules for visitors: take your time to relax and enjoy a cold plunge once you've finished.
+Discover how a few hours in a sauna can be as rewarding as running a 5K with the "Sauna Whisk," which burns calories while you rest.

-Yorkville's Novo Spa is home to a practice they call Steam Bed Body Therapies, a process that begins with exfoliating the entire body before laying the client down on a steam bed for a body wrap and foot/head massages.
+This Yorkville Spa is home to a practice they call Steam Bed Body Therapies, a process that begins with exfoliating the entire body before laying the client down on a steam bed for a body wrap and foot/head massages.
 The entire experience mimics the relaxing properties of a traditional steam room, though amped up for the individual.

 Join the conversation Load comments